sagemath/trac_to_gh/Issue 4610.md

 # Issue 4610: "sage -tp X"L Move certain long doctests to the start of the list of files to test

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4610

 Original creator: mabshoff